 - 4 cups water

-- 6 teaspoons olive oil, canola, or vegetable oil, divided
+- 2 tablespoons olive oil, canola, or vegetable oil, divided

-- Substitute brown rice, cooking according to package directions.
+- Substitute brown rice, cooking it according to package directions.

 - 1 cup uncooked rice makes 3 cups of cooked rice.

 - Instant Pot Instructions: Add 2 cups rice, 2 cups water, 1 tablespoon oil, and 2 teaspoons salt to Instant Pot and stir.
 Secure lid.
 Set to Pressure Cook for 4 minutes.
 It will take 8 minutes to come to full pressure.
 After the timer goes off, let the pressure naturally release (i.e. leave the lid on and don’t release the pressure) for 10 minutes more.
 Continue with recipe as directed.